telerik/ajax-docs/installation/upgrading-instructions/troubleshoot-upgrade.md

 * Clean up the Project Assemblies cache from *`<sysdrive>:\Users\<UserName>\AppData\Local\Microsoft\Visual Studio\<vsVersion>\ProjectAssemblies`*.
 The location of this cache may vary depending on the operating system.

+* Delete the Telerik assemlies in the "obj" folder of your project

+You can find more details at [Clean Up ASP.NET and Visual Studio Cache and Temp Files]({%slug common-cleanup-asp-vs-cache-and-temp%}).

 ## I Still Get the Copyright Message

 The Developer versions of the Telerik controls do not throw copyright messages.
 The following message appears only when the Web Application/Web Site uses the trial version of Telerik.Web.UI.dll: